ejsalin/vlm-probing/README.md

 - Compute the image region representations
 - Compute the model representations for this dataset
 - Execute the probing task
-Our precomputed representations can be available on demand
+Our precomputed representations can be available on demand.

 ### Data

-The datasets and splits are available in the ```data.zip```.
+The datasets and splits are available in ...
+Read ...
+For more details on the datasets.

 ### Models